sindresorhus/np/readme.md

 - Reinstalls dependencies to ensure your project works with the latest dependency tree
 - Runs the tests
 - Bumps the version in package.json and creates a git tag
-- Publishes the new version to npm
+- Publishes the new version to npm, optionally under a [dist-tag](https://docs.npmjs.com/cli/dist-tag)
 - Pushes commits and tags to GitHub